benoittouron/katacoda-scenarios/08-http-client/step2.md

-## Extract path variable

-You can extract data from the URI path and use it in your body.

-Have a look at the mock scenario :
+## HTTP requests

+You can do HTTP requests with RockTest.

 `scen/pathvariable.yaml`{{open}}.